-We may not realize the benefit of our recent acquisition of V-Go or any future acquisition or strategic transaction; we may be unable to successfully integrate new products or businesses we may acquire.
+We may not realize the anticipated benefits of any future acquisition or strategic transaction; we may be unable to successfully integrate new products or businesses we may acquire.

 We periodically evaluate and pursue acquisition of therapeutic products.
-We completed the acquisition of V-Go in May 2022 and it remains to be seen whether the acquisition will further our business strategy as anticipated or generate significant revenues.
-Moreover, the integration of any acquired business, product or other assets into our company may be complex and time-consuming and, if such businesses, products or assets are not successfully integrated, we may not achieve the anticipated benefits, cost-savings or growth opportunities.
+The integration of any acquired business, product or other assets into our company may be complex and time-consuming and, if such businesses, products or assets are not successfully integrated, we may not achieve the anticipated benefits, cost-savings or growth opportunities.
 Potential difficulties that may be encountered in the integration process include the following: